 (e) the new license authorizes one or more new facilities.

-If none of these conditions applies, then the last Inspection date and next inspection date fields in the LTS should remain the same as for the previous license.
+If none of these conditions applies, the “last inspection date” and “next inspection date” for the licensee’s previous license still apply to the new license.

-3. New licenses that are issued because a licensee did not file a timely application for license renewal are not required to receive an initial inspection in accordance with this section, unless more than 6 months have elapsed between the date the initial license expired and the date the renewal application was submittedThe last inspection date and next inspection date data elements in the LTS should remain the same as for the licensee’s initial license.
+3. New licenses that are issued because a licensee did not file a timely application for license renewal are not required to receive an initial inspection in accordance with this section, unless more than 6 months have elapsed between the date the initial license expired and the date the renewal application was submitted.
+The “last inspection date” and “next inspection date” for the licensee’s previous license still apply to the new license.

 05.04 Routine Inspections.

 Routine inspection of licensees shall be conducted at intervals in years corresponding to the inspection priority listed in Enclosure 1.
-During the pilot program, security inspections for licensees possessing RSRM are to be conducted at the frequency in 2800-05.
-Before the pilot program, security inspections for licensees possessing RSRM are to be conducted at the same frequency corresponding to the routine inspection priority listed in Enclosure 1.
-The security inspection may be conducted at the same time as the routine inspection.
-If the licensee has possessed material or performed licensed operations since the last inspection, the inspector should perform a routine inspection of the facility as defined in the program-specific inspection procedure.
-If the licensee has not possessed material or performed licensed operations since the last inspection, the inspector should follow the instructions in Section 05.03(a)(1) through (4).
+If the licensee has possessed material or performed principal activities since the last inspection, the inspector should perform a routine inspection of the facility as defined in the program-specific inspection procedure.
+If the licensee has not possessed material or performed principal activities since the last inspection, the inspector should follow the instructions in Section 05.03(b)(1) through (6), as applicable.

 05.05 Telephonic Contacts (Priority T).

 For certain licensees, the regions shall use telephone contacts at 5-year intervals in lieu of an onsite inspection, with the exception of initial or reactive inspections.
 Enclosure 1 designates these licensees as priority T. As defined in Section 2800-03, telephonic contacts are useful for staying in touch with priority T licensees.
 Procedures for using the telephonic contacts are included as Enclosure 2.
 A telephonic questionnaire is attached as Enclosure 2, Exhibit 1 and standard responses back to licensees contacted by telephone are included as Exhibits 2 and 3.
-This questionnaire should be completed, signed by the inspector, and placed in the docket file, and the “next inspection date” data element in the LTS shall be changed to indicate the date of the next telephonic contact.
+This questionnaire should be completed, signed by the inspector, and placed in the docket file, and the next contact date shall be set to 5 years of the date of this telephonic contact.
 The inspector shall brief the supervisor about the telephonic contact.
-The inspector shall charge time to HRMS as direct inspection effort under Program Code PA No. 344232E, (generic TAC No. A10159).

 05.06 Pre-licensing Visit.

 Generally, Pre-licensing visits shall be conducted for new entities that do not have an existing Agreement State or NRC license, licensees changing ownership to an unknown entity, or licensees that are significantly expanding the size or scope of their existing license.
 Reviewers should use the Pre-licensing Checklists to determine if pre-licensing visits are needed.
 The purpose of the pre-licensing visit is to evaluate the applicant’s intentions regarding the use of radioactive materials and to forward suspicious applications to the appropriate authority for follow-up, per the guidance in the Pre-licensing Checklist.
 At a minimum, all storage and use locations must be visited.
 By the end of the visit, the reviewer should have observed, collected, and documented sufficient information to provide a basis of confidence that the applicant will use the radioactive materials as specified in its license application.
 Pre-licensing visits must be completed before the issuance of a license.